 However, far from being a harmless coping mechanism, denial can have serious consequences for both our mental and physical health.
 For example, if you repeatedly ignore negative symptoms or advice from your doctor about your poor health habits, you can end up facing more serious and irreversible illnesses down the road.

 At its heart, denial is driven by fear – fear of change and fear of acknowledging painful realities.
-And while some amount of denial may be understandable in certain situations, it’s important that we learn to recognize when our refusal to face something head-on is doing us more harm than good.
+While some amount of denial may be understandable in certain situations, we must learn to recognize when our refusal to face something head-on is doing us more harm than good.

-Research has shown that we are biologically wired to cooperate with one another, with the human brain having evolved over time to promote group cohesion and cooperation over competition.
+Research has shown that we are biologically wired to cooperate, with the human brain having evolved to promote group cohesion and cooperation over competition.
 However, because we now live in a society with relatively high levels of individualism and independence, we experience competition and conflict on a daily basis.

-While passive aggression can sometimes be helpful in alleviating psychological tension or improving relationships within groups, it should be used judiciously and with caution due to its potential negative effects on both our mental health and the health of our social networks.
+While passive aggression can sometimes help alleviate psychological tension or improve relationships within groups, it should be used judiciously and with caution due to its potential negative effects on both our mental health and the health of our social networks.

 Ultimately, by identifying why we might be using this strategy in the first place and working through the root causes of our discontentment with others, we can learn more constructive ways of expressing our anger that don’t involve hurting those around us.

-Ultimately, it is important for us to work towards becoming more aware of our own repressed feelings and thoughts, in order to better understand ourselves and come to terms with the past.
-Only by facing our fears and anxieties head-on can we begin the process of healing from old wounds and moving forward towards greater emotional health and well-being.
+Ultimately, we need to work towards becoming more aware of our repressed feelings and thoughts, to better understand ourselves and come to terms with the past.
+Only by facing our fears and anxieties head-on can we begin the process of healing from old wounds and moving forward toward greater emotional health and well-being.

-Dissociation: Dissociation is a process by which individuals substantially and temporarily change their personality in order to avoid experiencing certain intense emotions.
-This can take the form of consciously trying to “keep it together” in emotionally-challenging situations, such as funerals or other sad events.
+Dissociation: Dissociation is a process by which individuals substantially and temporarily change their personalities to avoid experiencing certain intense emotions.
+This can take the form of consciously trying to “keep it together” in emotionally challenging situations, such as funerals or other sad events.